Breaking down freight shipping basics.

-Fortunately for shippers, Freightquote handles the details for you.
+Fortunately for shippers, we here at Freightquote by C.H.
+Robinson are ready to handle the details for you.
 Shippers don’t have to worry about missing something – a cheaper option, a legal issue, a strange surcharge – because Freightquote takes care of everything.
 And there is a lot to take care of.
-Let’s break it down.
+Let’s break down the freight shipping basics to get you started.

 What is freight?